 Jesus restores possessed man, graphic collage from engraving of Nazareene School, published in The Holy Bible, St.Vojtech Publishing, Trnava, Slovakia, 1937.
 Source: fluenta / Adobe Stock

-Last year, the Roman Catholic Church announced that they were training up a new army of exorcists to meet the growing demand for experts to rid people of evil spirits.
+In 2013, the Roman Catholic Church announced that they were training up a new army of exorcists to meet the growing demand for experts to rid people of evil spirits.
 The Church claims that the “unprecedented rise” in requests for exorcism comes from more people dabbling in the ‘dark arts’ with the help of information found on the internet.

 “Diabolical possessions are on the increase as a result of people subscribing to occultism,” said Fr Francesco Bamonte, the president of the Italy-based International Association for Exorcists.
 “The few exorcists that we have in the dioceses are often not able to handle the enormous number of requests for help,” he told La Repubblica.
 In 2018, the Vatican-backed International Association of Exorcists, said the increase represented a “pastoral emergency.”

 In ancient Mesopotamia, it was believed that all forms of sickness came from powerful spirits entering a person’s body and attaching to a person.
 Assyrian tablets make reference to the use of incantations and prayers to the gods, as well as direct challenges to demons, which were believed to inflict every type of disease, both physical and psychological.
 Ancient Babylonian priests performed rituals by destroying a clay or wax image of a demon.